About the Case Method Institute

 Position Summary & Qualifications

-This position is an exciting opportunity for someone with superb writing and organization skills who is passionate about applying them in a mission-driven organization dedicated to transforming high school teaching, enhancing student engagement and outcomes, and strengthening the democratic foundation of our country.
+This role would be the ideal fit for someone with a background in data processing and analysis who is excited about applying these skills in a mission-driven organization dedicated to transforming high school teaching, enhancing student engagement and outcomes, and strengthening the democratic foundation of our country.

 Key qualifications for this role include: